 - optimize your vitamin C content because it promotes iron absorption and

-- avoid coffee and tea during and around meal teams because they contain polyphenols that interfere with iron uptake.
+- avoid coffee and tea during and around mealtime because they contain polyphenols that interfere with iron uptake.

 We consume too much animal protein